 If you haven’t hosted a single webinar, this is going to be a tough answer.
 Still, it should be fairly obvious why it’s important to think about when considering your software choices.
 Sure, it’s nice to have that sort of problem, but it is still an issue to find that you can’t allow all the interested viewers to watch.

-During your webinars, would you want audience members to be able to participate?
+During your event, would you want audience members to be able to participate?
 Do you plan on asking questions or doing a Q&A?
 It can only help if your platform allows people to type in their responses, questions, or feedback.

 Everyone has a smartphone nowadays, and tablets aren’t too far behind in popularity.
-It’s no secret that the prevalent use of these devices means that a growing number of people use them to gain access to the internet and watch videos, live or no.
+It’s no secret that the prevalent use of these devices means that a growing number of people use them to gain access to the internet and watch videos, live or not.

 Previously, we spoke about letting your audience watch your webinar whenever it’s most convenient for them.
 Well, there’s something to be said for allowing them to watch where it’s accessible, too.
 They can do it in a cab, at the airport, or simply sitting in their kitchen eating food.